What Are Cookies?

-Cookies are tiny text files that are stored on your computer, tablet or mobile phone when you sign up to a website.
-The cookies mean that the website will remember you and how you’ve used the site each time you visit, allowing it to respond to your preferences appropriately.
+Cookies are tiny text files that are stored by the browser on your computer, tablet or mobile phone when you visit a website.
+The cookies allow the website to remember you and how you’ve used the site each time you visit, allowing it to respond to your preferences appropriately.

 When you visit our website we may link to another company's website – like our Facebook or Twitter account or a YouTube video from our website.
 These are called third party cookies.

 For example, when you 'Like' or 'Tweet' a page from our website, these sites may sometimes put cookies on your computer.
 We don't control how they use their cookies, so we suggest you check their website to see how they’re using cookies and how you can manage them.
 Third parties that may put cookies on our website are:

 You can prevent the setting of cookies by adjusting the settings on your browser (see your browser Help for how to do this).
 Please note that disabling cookies will affect the functionality of this and many other websites that you visit.
 Disabling cookies will usually result in also disabling certain functionality and features of this site.
 So we recommended that you do not disable cookies.